calvinchengx/repos/README.md

-Enter GitHub username (leave empty if cloning for an organization): calvinchengx Enter personal access token: **************************************** Enter the directory where repositories should be cloned: /Users/calvin/calvinchengx
+Enter GitHub username (leave empty if cloning for an organization): calvinchengx Enter personal access token: **************************************** Enter the directory where repositories should be cloned: /Users/calvin/calvinchengx (if empty, repositories will use the default path as user home and orgName or username subdirectory):
 ```

 ## Run Tests